AgustinSRG/hls-websocket-cdn/server/README.md

 | Variable                     | Description                                                                           |
 | ---------------------------- | ------------------------------------------------------------------------------------- |
 | `FRAGMENT_BUFFER_MAX_LENGTH` | Max number of fragments to keep in the buffer for new pull connections.
 Default: `10` |

+## Health check

+You can check for the server health by sending an `HTTP GET` request to any other path that is not the websocket path.
+The server will return a `200 OK` response with the body `OK - HLS Websocket CDN`.